D'Hondt Humphrey Motorsports: Car No. 91 results

+Car No. 92 results

+ARCA RE/MAX Series

 On October 24, 2008, D'Hondt Motorsports announced 20-year-old female Alli Owens would drive for them part-time in the ARCA RE/MAX Series in 2009 with sponsorship from ElectrifyingCareers.com.
 Owens had career best finishes in 9 of the 10 races she ran for the team then left to join another team in October 2009.

 On September 10, 2009 D'Hondt Motorsports announced that they would be running the ARCA RE/MAX Series race at Rockingham Speedway on October 11, debuting 17-year-old Johanna Long, sponsored by Grandma Ruby's.
 They also announced that Owens would not be returning in 2010.